You want to buy a home, that's as much as you know. But if you're a first-time homebuyer, it can be a bit of a headache to figure out where to start.

 whether you can afford it, whether now is a good time to

-how much rent you can charge a tenant.
+enter the housing market or how much rent you can charge a tenant.

 If you've bought a newly built home,